hiiamboris/red-spaces-gitlab-mirror/README.md

 ## Help & feedback

 If you find it too complex to achieve some task, you can [ask my advice on Gittard](https://gitter.im/hiiamboris).\
-When you spot bugs or other issues you can report them also on Gittard or by creating an [issue report or wish request](https://gitlab.com/hiiamboris/red-spaces/-/issues/new) in this repository.
+When you spot bugs or other issues you can report them also on Gittard or by creating an [issue report or wish request](https://codeberg.org/hiiamboris/red-spaces/issues/new).
 Improvement ideas are also welcome :)